EGI-Federation/fedcloud-catchall-operations/README.md

 where:

-- `inventory.yaml` contains the ansible inventory with the host to configure
+- `inventory.yaml` contains the Ansible inventory with the host to configure
 - `secrets.yaml` contains the credentials for every configured VO and a valid token for the AMS
-- `playbook.yaml` is an ansible playbook that just uses the `catchall` role to configure the host
+- `playbook.yaml` is an Ansible playbook that just uses the `catchall` role to configure the host